jonathantsang/jonathantsang.github.io2/blog/learning/tau4.md

 tag: learning
 date: 28/7/2017
 order: 4
-finished: true
+finished: false
 ---

 **note:** I made these back in 2017.
-I am going back in 2020 to update info/misinformation.
+I am going back in 2020 to update info.
 These are just guidelines, be sure to ask your academic advisors for concrete advice.

 ## Group work
 This can be some of the most frustrating type of assignments, but also applies to the real world.